- ABOUT US

-This is an eight-day series that will prepare paraprofessionals to meet the rigorous federal and state standards and the Pennsylvania Paraeducator credential.
-Once the eight days have been completed in their entirety, individual assessments are complete, and supervisory approval has been given, the paraprofessional will be able to apply for the PA Paraeducator credential.
-Participants must attend every one of the eight sessions to meet the requirements.
+This is an six-day series that will prepare paraprofessionals to meet the rigorous federal and state standards and the Pennsylvania Paraeducator credential.
+Once the six days have been completed in their entirety, individual assessments are complete, and supervisory approval has been given, the paraprofessional will be able to apply for the PA Paraeducator credential.
+Participants must attend every one of the six sessions to meet the requirements.

 Safety-Care training is intended to prepare staff to safely prevent and manage dangerous behavior.
 Staff learn to intervene professionally and therapeutically using a safe, effective approach designed to prevent or reverse escalation of problem behavior and avoid the use of restraint.
 Safety-Care de-escalation skills work with individuals who can communicate verbally and those who cannot.
 Safety-Care is based on an Applied Behavior Analysis (ABA) model and focuses on removing/reducing environmental consequences that reinforce problem behavior.